hansifer/originEvents.js/README.md

 ###Internet Explorer Support

-IE goes against the 'storage' event spec in two ways that we need to make special accommodation for:
+IE goes against the 'storage' event [spec](http://www.w3.org/TR/webstorage/) in two ways that we need to make special accommodation for:

 1)	IE uses empty string instead of ```null``` for ```e.oldValue``` and ```e.newValue``` StorageEvent properties when items are added and removed, respectively.

 2)	IE raises locally-initiated 'storage' events in addition to remote ones.

 Compensating for the first exception is trivial.
 The second requires reliance on a global context identification scheme such that we can distinguish locally-initiated events from remote ones in the 'storage' event handler.
 We’re already using RFC4122 v4 UUIDs to generate an originEvent storage key name for use by a ```window```, so we’ll use this key name to filter locally-initiated events passing through the 'storage' event handler.
 Making use of UUIDs to establish ```window``` identity is not bullet-proof, but operationally it’s good enough, at least for now.

+####Internet Explorer 11

+In addition to the above, Internet Explorer 11 <nowiki>*</nowiki> specifically has been found to further deviate from standard behavior to the extent that originEvents.js cannot support it.
+The problem, [which you can read about here](http://stackoverflow.com/questions/20565508/why-do-ie11-localstorage-events-fire-twice-or-not-at-all-in-iframes), relates to the 'storage' event and iframes.

+No remediation effort is planned since this is likely not intended behavior and is anticipated to be addressed in a forthcoming update of Internet Explorer.

+<nowiki>*</nowiki>&nbsp;&nbsp;  Last tested version: IE 11.0.9600.16476

 Alternatives
 ---